-The project lies within the Perris Block (Woodford et al. 1971, Kennedy 1977), between the Santa Ana Mountains to the southwest and the San Jacinto Mountains to the northeast.
+The Project lies within the Perris Block (Woodford et al. 1971, Kennedy 1977), between the Santa Ana Mountains to the southwest and the San Jacinto Mountains to the northeast.
 The Perris Block is a highland bounded by the Elsinore-Chino fault zones to the southwest and the San Jacinto fault zone to the northeast (Woodford et al. 1971).

-The State Geological Map of California (Ludington et al. 2007) shows the project overlies Quaternary alluvium and marine deposits (Q on Figure 2).
-These deposits are described as alluvium, lake, playa, and terrace deposits that are unconsolidated and semi-consolidated.
-On the San Bernardino and Santa Ana 30 minute by 60 minute quadrangle (Morton et al. 2004), these deposits are shown as very old alluvial-fan deposits that are of late to middle Pleistocene in age (Qvof).
-This unit is described as mostly well-dissected, well-indurated, reddish-brown alluvial fan deposits.
+The State Geological Map of California (Ludington et al. 2007) shows the Project overlies Quaternary alluvium and marine deposits (Q on Figure 2).
+These deposits are described as alluvium, lake, playa, and terrace deposits that are unconsolidated and semiconsolidated.
+On the San Bernardino and Santa Ana 30-minute by 60-minute quadrangle (Morton et al. 2004), these deposits are shown as very old alluvial-fan deposits of late to middle Pleistocene age (Qvof).
+This unit is described as mostly welldissected, well-indurated, reddish-brown alluvial fan deposits.

-During the paleontological survey performed on March 1, 2019, EPG paleontologist observed mostly a reddish-brown, sandy-silt on the surface that had small amounts of fine gravel composed mostly of granite from the surrounding granite outcrops.
-The entire parcel was heavily weeded and visibility of the ground surface was low.
+The surface consists mostly of a reddish-brown, sandy-silt on the surface that had small amounts of fine gravel composed mostly of granite from the surrounding granite outcrops (Figure 3 and Figure 4).
+This compares to the description of Q deposits in the area.
+The depth of this surficial deposit is unknown.

-A review of the paleontological literature revealed no reported fossil localities within one mile of the project.
+A review of the paleontological literature revealed no reported fossil localities within 1 mile of the Project.
 The closest reported fossil locality, from the literature, comes from the Clarendonian Land Mammal Age locality near Lake Matthews, approximately 8.5 miles to the west (Landers 2008).
-This fossil assemblage comes from the Lake Matthews Formation and this geologic unit is not present in the project area.
+This fossil assemblage comes from the Lake Matthews Formation, and this geologic unit is not present in the Project area.
 Further to the southeast, but within the Elsinore Fault Zone, several localities have been reported from Pleistocene and Pliocene deposits (Pajak et al. 1996).
 Although fossils from Pleistocene deposits are rare, they can occur in southern California (Reynolds and Reynolds 1991, Springer et al. 2009).
-A record search from the Western Science Center revealed no previously recorded fossil localities within one mile of the project (Appendix A).
-However, the Western Science Center did recommend that a mitigation program be in place for the project due to the presence of other Quaternary fossil localities in southern California, and the sediments present beneath the project.
+A record search from the Western Science Center, requested for the Barker Logistics I Project, that included a 1-mile circumference of that project, revealed no previously recorded fossil localities (Appendix A).
+However, the Western Science Center did recommend that a mitigation program be in place for the previous project due to the presence of other Quaternary fossil localities in southern California and the potential for older sediments to occur beneath the Project.

-Since the geological units underlying the project are older Pleistocene deposits, and there is the presence of previously recorded fossils from similar deposits in southern California, the following Mitigation Plan has been prepared.
+Since the geological units underlying the Project could include older Pleistocene deposits, at an unknown depth, and there is the presence of previously recorded fossils from similar deposits in southern California, the following Mitigation Plan has been prepared.